kdeldycke/awesome-falsehood/.github/contributing.md

 ### Item description

+- Try to provide an actionable TL;DR as a description, quoting the original text if it stands by itself.

+- [Removes `TL;DR:` prefix in description](https://github.com/kdeldycke/awesome-iam/commit/537cbfd8beaca18d44a0962e107a6db9171a0345).
+Every description is a short summary anyway.

 - Quotes should be properly delimited with the `“` and `”` curved quotation marks.

 - You can reduce the original text by using an ellipsis in parenthesis `(…)`.